 The school selection process for MBA applicants can seem overwhelming.
 With so many great business schools, how do you decide which one is right for you?
-In SBC’s new blog series Face Off, we tease out the strengths and differences between two similarly ranked b-schools.
+SBC’s blog series Face Off teases out the strengths and differences between two similarly ranked b-schools.
 Plus, we’ll highlight noteworthy elements of their admissions processes.
-First item of business today: the Wharton MBA application versus the Chicago Booth MBA application.
+The first item of business today: the Wharton MBA application versus the Chicago Booth MBA application.

 How do the admissions requirements and selectivity compare between the Wharton School and Chicago Booth?

 From an application perspective, Booth gives candidates more freedom to be themselves.
 It also has a more holistic approach.
 Meanwhile, the Wharton MBA application reflects a more structured approach.

 Given Wharton’s higher yield, Booth takes a very personal approach to its application process.
 It wants to make sure candidates genuinely want to attend Booth and don’t treat it as a backup school.

 “Show up, engage, make yourself known.
 Showing up means a lot to Booth.
 They track the frequency in their system.
 This is true for all applicants, but especially over-subscribed candidates,” shares a former Booth Admissions Officer on the SBC team.

 Admission trends at Booth last season showed more flexibility with admit profiles.
 This reflects a more diverse class by industry, academic records, and employer history.
 The program tends to attract more collaborative students.
 After all, collaboration is a cornerstone of Chicago Booth’s pay-it-forward culture.